 So here goes.
-Last week, Everette and I were standing in the back yard, patiently waiting for Junior's kindergarten bus to come.
+Last week, Everett and I were standing in the back yard, patiently waiting for Junior's kindergarten bus to come.
 If you're from Connecticut too, 1) I'm sorry and 2) you know that it was brutally windy all week.

 While we stood there, getting mussed about, this plastic kiddie pool waited right alongside us.

 But I never finished my sentence because the wind picked up the pool and blew it through the air.
-Then it rolled on its side toward Everette, knocked him down, and fell on top of him.
+Then it rolled on its side toward Everett, knocked him down, and fell on top of him.